Dark Matter (S)pins the Planet: Dark Matter Heating

 \section{Dark Matter Heating}

-The dark matter heating occurs through the scattering, capture, and annihilation of dark matter particles within exoplanets, generating heat that can be absorbed by the planet.
-Following \cite{PhysRevLett.126.161101}, we assume equilibrium between dark matter scattering and annihilation processes.
-The resulting heat flux depends on the fraction of incoming dark matter particles captured from the external flux reservoir.
+We focus here on the thermal effects of dark matter heating, a process fundamentally distinct from mechanical effects like kinetic energy transfer.
+This heating arises from the scattering, capture, and subsequent annihilation of dark matter particles within an exoplanet's core.
+This process converts the particles' rest-mass energy into a localized heat source that is then absorbed by the planetary interior.
+Following the framework established in \cite{PhysRevLett.126.161101}, we assume equilibrium between dark matter scattering and annihilation processes.
+The resulting heat flux depends on the fraction of incident dark matter particles captured from the external flux reservoir.
 For the dark matter energy injection power, it is equal to the dark matter heat power mentioned in \cite{PhysRevLett.126.161101}:

 Here, $f$ is the fraction of captured DM particles that have passed through, $R$ is the planetary radius, and $\rho_\chi(r)$ represents the dark matter density.
 The average speed in the DM rest frame, \( v_0 \), is related to the velocity dispersion \( v_d(r) \) as \( v_0 = \sqrt{\frac{8}{3\pi}} v_d(r) \) at a distance \( r \) from the Galactic Center.
 The escape velocity is given by \( v_{\text{esc}}^2 = \frac{2G M}{R} \).
 The circular velocity \( v_c(r) \) in the galaxy is related to the DM velocity dispersion by \( v_d(r) = \sqrt{\frac{3}{2}} v_c(r) \).
 We extract the circular velocities at different radii in the Milky Way by combining data from the gas, bulge, and disk components, along with the analytic expressions for DM contributions to the total velocity from \cite{10.1093/mnras/stz1698}.